 These units cost less to install than most other types of heating systems.
 They do not require modifying your home or installing large pieces of equipment like high-velocity, ductless or geothermal systems.

 Electric baseboard heaters are infamously known for being inefficient, which can be costly for homeowners to run for a long period of time.
 Many homeowners use baseboard heaters in conjunction with a central heating system so they are not running as frequently.
+For more efficient heating options, read more on our guide, The Most Energy Efficient Air Conditioners and Heating Systems.”

 While homeowners can save money on the upfront purchase and installation costs of electric baseboard heaters, these systems will cost you more money in the long run because of the inefficiencies and cost of electricity to operate.